m4xshen/autoclose.nvim/README.md

 - `escape`: If set to true, pressing the character again will escape it instead of inserting a closing character.
 - `pair`: The string that represents the pair of opening and closing characters.
 This should be a two-character string, with the opening character first and the closing character second.
 - `disabled_filetypes`: Table of filetypes where the specific key should not be autoclosed.
+- `disable_command_mode`: If set to true, the character will be disabled in command-line mode.

 Example: Add a `$$` pair.
 ```Lua